-At Table Cape the auchorage is safe for vessels drawing 8 feet water, and is protected by the Table Cape. high land to the westward.
-To the east the coast is rocky and dangerous:
+At Table Cape the anchorage is safe for vessels drawing 8 feet water, and is protected by the Table Cape: Cape in the westward.
+To the east the coast is rocky and dangerous.

--River Inglis (Table Cape) has been much improved by a breakwater, which gives good River Inglis (Table protection after crossing the bar; but a reef extends off its mouth, and some distance to the Cape). eastward.
+River Inglis (Table Cape) has been much improved by a breakwater, which gives good River Inglis (Table protection after crossing the bar; but a reef extends off its mouth, and some distance to the Cape). eastward.